CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 Let's Not Turn Up Our Noses at Low Intensity Cardio for Weight Loss, Either

-The question here is which is the most effective to burn off more body fat, High intensity or low intensity cardio?
+I guess the question for many people is: Which is the most effective to burn off more body fat, high intensity or low intensity cardio?

-Scientists investigating the issue first discovered that during intensive exercises, your body burns a fuel called "glycogen", which is a form of stored carbohydrates which have been stored in your liver and muscles for energy.
+Scientists who have researched this very question first discovered that, during intensive exercises, your body burns a fuel called "glycogen".
+This is simply a type of carbohydrate which has been stored in your liver and muscles for quick release of energy.

-During low intensity exercises, on the other hand, your body will tend to burn a lot of fat, rather than the energy rich glycogen.
+During low intensity exercises done over a longer period, on the other hand, your body will tend to burn a lot of fat, rather than the energy rich glycogen.

-If you're wondering whether or not it works, the answer is "maybe" because we can see there are so many obese people still around, even though they may be working out with low intensity routines.
-They DO lose weight and get fit and healthy, but they just don't seem to lose THAT MUCH weight while people on high intensity cardio routines do.
+If you're wondering whether or not this theoretical discussion actually works in the real world, the answer is "maybe".
+Each of us is different, and a particular cardio exercise routine which works well for our neighbor may not work for us.
+We can see there are so many obese people still around, even though they may be working out with low intensity cardio routines.
+The good news is that, even though they might not get "skinny", they DO lose fat and get fit and healthy, but they just don't seem to lose THAT MUCH weight while people on high intensity cardio routines do.

 It can make you wonder: How can this be?